How to Build a Car Sharing App. Must-have Features and Development Costs

 |Post-trip||After the trip is completed, user will see an update made to their account.
 It will include trip details: the start/end time, as well as the cost of the ride||Once the trip is completed, the system receives the trip details like trip duration and calculates the total cost of the trip.
 That amount is automatically billed to the credit card user entered at registration.|

 Carsharing wouldn’t be the same without modern technologies.
 They help to organize the whole process and make fleet management easier.
 Let’s name some of these technological wonders.

-One of the main technologies used in modern carsharing services are eco-friendly engines powered by emission-free energy sources such as electricity and hydrogen.
+One of the main technologies used in modern carsharing services is eco-friendly engines powered by emission-free energy sources such as electricity and hydrogen.
 Eco-friendly cars are not only cleaner than gasoline-powered cars but are also more affordable for car sharing services.

 GPS devices receive data from satellites and use it to calculate a vehicle’s location in real time.
 GPS devices don’t require an internet connection, which is a big plus.

 E-vehicles are cleaner than gasoline-powered cars and also more affordable for car sharing services.

 Internet of Things